makrai/notes/dufter2005-mBERT-necessary.md

   * we use BERT-base, not BERT-small because we found that BERT-small with less
   * Each language has its own vocabulary with size 20k
 * We then evaluate the pretrained models on XNLI (Conneau+ 2018).
 We fine-tune the pretrained models on English XNLI.
-Then the model is evaluated on English.
-  In addition, we do a zero-shot evaluation on German and Hindi
+Then the model is evaluated on English In addition, we do a zero-shot evaluation on German and Hindi
 * Table 3. en: accuracy is significantly lower but reasonable on English (.75)
-  * high multilinguality with 0-shot accuracies .57 and .45.
+  * high multilinguality with 0-shot accuracies .57 and .45
   * Inverting the order of German has little effect on HIN, but DEU drops significantly.
 Our architectural modifications (8) harm both HIN and DEU
   * knn-replace model exhibits the strongest degree of multilinguality, boosting